Gin

 • 1/4 pack of Sainsbury’s Garnish

 Put one piece of dried orange and 1/4 of the garnish pack in your gin glass.
 Add lots of ice.
-Pour your gin and tonic in, give it a good stir and you’re ready to enjoy!
+Pour your drink in, stir it well, and you’re ready to enjoy!

 A twist or a slice of lime goes great with this classic drink but I prefer this strong garnish without the lime, just a dried orange slice is more than enough.